Simon Chimbetu

 Simon Chimbetu (23 September 1955 – 14 August 2005) was a Zimbabwean guitarist, vocalist and composer.
 He was the founding member of his band Orchestra Dendera Kings.
 He was known by many stage names, including "Chopper, "Mr Viscose" (before imprisonment), "Cellular", "Simomo" and "Mukoma Sam".

 Early life

-Chimbetu was born in the Musengezi area of Mbire District in Mashonaland Province of Southern Rhodesia, on 23 September 1955.
+Chimbetu was born in the Msengezi area of Hartley (Chegutu) District in Mashonaland West Province of Southern Rhodesia, on 23 September 1955.
 He was of the Yao tribe and his ancestral roots can be traced to the town of Tukuyu, in Southern Tanzania.
 His father Benson Mwakalile was a bricklayer and Simon regularly accompanied his father on his business errands.
-He attended the local Musengezi High School before trekking to Harare(then Salisbury) to look for employment.
+He attended the local Msengezi High School before trekking to Harare(then Salisbury) to look for employment.

 Rhodesian Bush War

 During the Rhodesian Bush War, Chimbetu went to Tanzania to join the Zimbabwe African National Union (ZANU), which employed him as an entertainer for its guerrillas in exile.
 At some point prior to 1980, Chimbetu returned to Rhodesia.